Efficiently Learning Probabilistic Logical Models by Cheaply Ranking Mined Rules: Introduction

 \paragraph{Limitations of state-of-the-art.}

-Numerous structure learning techniques for probabilistic logical models, such as \notion{Markov logic networks} (MLN) \citep{lsm, boostr, prism} and \notion{probabilistic logical programs} \citep{mdie, diffILP, Inspire} have been proposed.
-These traditional frameworks reduce the complexity of the problem by splitting the task into two steps: 1) \notion{Pattern mining} - where frequently occurring substructures in the data are identified.
-2) \notion{Optimisation} - an iterative process during which the best logical formulae are selected from a set of candidates identified using the mined patterns.
-However, an overarching limitation of these methods remains the limited scalability, struggling to scale beyond $\mathcal{O}(10^3)$ facts.
-The underlying difficulty is the exponential cost of the problem with respect to the length of possible rules and the number of relations in the data.
+The main difficulty of structure learning is the exponential cost of the problem with respect to the length of possible rules and the number of relations in the data.
+Traditional techniques reduce the complexity of the problem by splitting the task into two steps: \notion{Pattern mining} - where frequently occurring substructures in the data are identified. \notion{Optimisation} - an iterative process to select the best logical formulae from a set of candidates identified using the mined patterns.
+However, frameworks to learn \notion{Markov logic networks} (MLN) \citep{lsm, boostr, prism} and \notion{probabilistic logical programs} \citep{mdie, diffILP, Inspire} still struggle to scale beyond $\mathcal{O}(10^3)$ facts.
 To overcome the scalability issue, neural networks have been employed to learn logical rules \citep{DBLP:conf/nips/SadeghianADW19,rnnlogic, cheng2023neural}, scaling to $\mathcal{O}(10^4)$ facts.
-However, in return these frameworks require expensive computational hardware and still quickly reach memory limits \citep{cheng2023neural}.
+However, these frameworks require expensive hardware and still quickly reach memory limits \citep{cheng2023neural}.

-\paragraph{Contributions.} This work takes an approach closer to traditional structure learning methods to reduce the need for expensive hardware compared to neural methods.
-Traditional frameworks tackle scalability by mining \emph{approximate} patterns but performing \emph{exact} inference during optimisation.
-Our key idea is to flip this paradigm: find \emph{exact} patterns but perform \emph{approximate} ranking of candidate formulae to create the final logical theory.
-By eliminating expensive inference steps during optimisation, this strategy becomes scalable to large datasets on a small computational budget.
-Specifically, we present three contributions to tackle scalability:
+\paragraph{Contributions.} We present SPECTRUM, an unsupervised model-agnostic framework to learn rules that can be used in conjunction with any PLM semantics (e.g. PSL, MLN, fuzzy logic).
+Similar to traditional structure learners, SPECTRUM mines recurring patterns in the data.
+However, unlike prior approaches that perform expensive \textit{exact} inference repeatedly during subsequent rule optimisation, SPECTRUM performs \textit{approximate} ranking of rules by their joint quality.
+Overall SPECTRUM scales linearly in the size of the dataset enabling it to successfully learn logical theories on much larger datasets than prior art.
+Specifically, we make three contributions to tackle scalability: